MECHANICAL MEDIA MUSIC

 In June of 2010, he finishes his secondary studies in Colegio Panamericano and enters the faculty of music at the Universidad Autónoma de Bucaramanga (UNAB), studying a semester and having as his main instrument the Bass Guitar.

 At the beginning of 2011, looking for better opportunities, he decided to move to Bogotá D.C, to pursue his studies in Music Education at El Bosque University.
 After completing the basic 6-semester cycle with the Bass as his main instrument, he decides to enter the Arrangement emphasis, which consists of 4 semesters.
-During the course of the time dedicated to the emphasis he made various compositions and arrangements of popular and academic nature, works that involved the use of techniques such as Serialism, Set Theory, Atonalism, Modal Compositions and arrangements in which he fusion Folk and Pop music (Pop, Rock, Soul, Trip Hop, etc.) with Jazz.
+During the course of the time dedicated to the emphasis he made various compositions and arrangements of popular and academic nature, works that involved the use of techniques such as Serialism, Set Theory, Atonalism, Modal Compositions and arrangements in which he merges Folk and Pop music (Pop, Rock, Soul, Trip Hop, etc.) with Jazz.
 He also worked composing music for multimedia (music for a short film).
 His Grade Project focused on the arrangement of 3 pieces of video game music to Big Band formats taking as reference 3 different styles of Jazz: Swing, Latin Jazz and Ballad Swing.

 On August 17, 2017, he received his university degree at El Bosque University, which gave him the title of Master in Music (Maestro en Música).